 The pandemic has revealed the importance of technological infrastructure.
-Choosing the tools your practice needs demands a strategic approach to digitisation
+Choosing the tools you need demands a strategic approach to digitisation

-'Most businesses didn’t have the infrastructure to support remote working and they didn't have a digital-first approach,' says Je’Nen Chastain, founder of US architecture, engineering and construction (AEC) business consultancy Apostrophe and co-host of the Practice Disrupted podcast.
+'During the pandemic, most businesses didn’t have the infrastructure to support remote working and they didn't have a digital-first approach,' she says.
 'As a result, there was a correlation with productivity going down.'

 What we have learned through the pandemic, she says, is that the AEC industry is heavily dependent on technology.
 'It’s really important that firms continuously invest in technology that supports and improves infrastructure.'